 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District, like the City, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of the District are governmental funds.
+All of the Debt Service funds are restricted as to use, and the General funds are unassigned.

 The District maintains two governmental funds, general and debt service.
-Information is presented in the Governmental Fund Balance Sheet and in the Governmental Fund Statement of Revenues, Expenditures and Changes in Fund Balances for the General Fund and Debt Service Fund.
+Information is presented in the Governmental Funds Balance Sheet and in the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances for the General Fund and the Debt Service Fund.

-The District adopts an annual budget for its General Fund and Debt Service Fund revenues and expenditures.
+The District adopts an annual budget for its General Fund and Debt Service Fund.
 Supplementary budgetary schedules have been provided to demonstrate compliance with this budget.